Capstone17/drivewise-launch-monitor/README.md

 This repository contains a small Python application that uses a YOLOv8 ONNX model to detect golf balls from a webcam stream.
 Detected golf balls are highlighted with bounding boxes in the displayed video.
+The script also estimates the ball's distance, 3‑D velocity and total speed using the size and movement of the detection box.
+A Go implementation is provided for better runtime performance using the same model.
+Distance values are reported in centimeters assuming a real golf ball radius of 2.135 cm.

 ## Requirements